Syrian general breaks from Assad's inner circle

 ANTAKYA, Turkey He is a Republican Guard brigadier and son of Syria's longest-serving defence minister.
 But most of all Manaf Tlas is a friend of President Bashar al-Assad, a member of his inner circle and a prominent figure in the Damascus "young guard".

 Or he was.
-Rebels and a news website with links to the Syrian security apparatus said on Thursday that Tlas had fled to Turkey.
-If confirmed, he would be the first real insider to defect from the embattled elite fighting off a revolt against the Assad clan.
+Tlas has fled to Turkey was heading on Friday for France, where his father now lives, a family friend and France's foreign minister said.
+He is the first real insider to bolt the embattled clique fighting off a revolt against the Assad clan.

-But he grew increasingly disillusioned with the system that awarded his family rank and privilege.
+But friends said he had grown increasingly disillusioned with the system that awarded his family rank and privilege.

-His playboy father, Mustafa Tlas, attended military academy with Hafez al-Assad and remained his friend, confidant - and defence minister - through his three decades in power.
+His playboy father, Mustapha Tlas, attended military academy with Hafez al-Assad and remained his friend, confidant - and defence minister - through his three decades in power.

 The elder Tlas and another son have both left Syria since the revolt against Assad began last year.
-Mustafa Tlas left for France for what he described as medical treatment some months ago.
-Opposition sources say he is still there, though his whereabouts could not be independently confirmed.
-His son Firas, a business tycoon, left several months ago for Egypt.
+Mustapha Tlas left some months ago for France, saying he needed medical care.
+His daughter Nahed, wealthy widow of a Saudi arms dealer, has long lived in Paris.
+His son Firas, a business tycoon, is now Egypt.

 Like their fathers, Manaf Tlas and Bashar al-Assad are old friends and underwent military training together.
 Tlas helped introduce his contemporary Bashar, 46, to the Sunni Damascus social scene when he was being groomed for power in the 1990s.